eberrigan/bloom-desktop-pilot/README.md

 ### Pylon Camera Interface
 To set up the environment for the pylon camera portion of the application, you need to install the necessary Python packages.

-1. Navigate to the `\pylon` directory.
-2. Install the requirements using pip:
-   `pip install -r requirements.txt`
+Install the requirements using pip: `pip install -r requirements.txt`

 ### NI-DAQ Control
 For controlling the NI-DAQ, you need to install some additional software from National Instruments.